nyno-kb/python-101/setup.md

 {:  .output}

 ### Jupyter Notebook and PIP
 Before moving on, you need to check the PIP version - this should have been installed together with Python.
+If this did not happen see the Tip box below.
 Type the following in the PowerShell:
 ~~~
 pip --version